personal finance | may 8, 2024

 Thought Leadership Director

 Higher education can be key to unlocking a variety of careers.
-However, college can also represent a big financial challenge for many households: It is one of the largest savings goals families face, next to retirement.
+However, college can also represent a big financial challenge for many households: It is one of the largest savings goals that families face, next to retirement.
 It can also be difficult to commit to a savings plan when there is so much uncertainty about how much may be enough.

-“Saving for a college education can feel overwhelming, and affording the sticker price may seem out of reach,” says Judith Ward, CFP®, a thought leadership director with T. Rowe Price.
-“A successful college savings strategy includes setting a reasonable savings target, getting an early start, and choosing the right type of account.”
+Saving for a college education can feel overwhelming, and affording the sticker price may seem out of reach.
+A successful college savings strategy includes setting a reasonable savings target, getting an early start, and choosing the right type of account.

-The 50% Rule of Thumb
+The 50% rule of thumb

 The published cost of college includes tuition, fees, room and board, books, supplies, and transportation costs.
 When it comes to planning for college costs, parents should realize they don’t need to cover the whole sum themselves.
-In fact, T. Rowe Price recommends that parents aim to save enough to cover 50% of the published costs—which is around what most parents end up paying, according to data from Sallie Mae.1 This target can help parents strike an appropriate balance among their long-term savings goals.
+In fact, T. Rowe Price suggests that parents aim to save enough to cover 50% of the published costs—which is around what most parents end up paying, according to data from Sallie Mae.1 This target can help parents strike an appropriate balance among their long-term savings goals.

-“The parental contribution to college costs can come from a combination of savings in the years before college and from income during a child’s college years,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.
-“Money set aside early on will have more time to benefit from the potential for compound growth, so getting an early start on saving can help maximize the impact of that money.”
+The parental contribution to college costs can come from a combination of savings in the years before college and from income during a child’s college years.
+Money set aside early on will have more time to benefit from the potential for compound growth, so getting an early start on saving can help maximize the impact of that money.

-It’s also important to take advantage of specific types of accounts, such as tax-advantaged 529 accounts.
-These college savings plans are specifically designed to support saving for higher education—whether that’s college or an accredited trade or technical program.
-And, contrary to popular belief, contributing to a 529 account may have little impact on a student’s financial aid package.
+Contrary to popular belief, contributing to a 529 account may have little impact on a student’s financial aid package.
 These accounts help maximize the impact of your savings through any tax-deferred investment returns while also allowing you to make tax-free withdrawals when paying for qualified education expenses.
 Qualified expenses include tuition and fees as well as college-related books and supplies, technology needs, and room and board.

 You may be asking yourself, if I save for 50% of the cost, how will the rest of the college price tag be covered?
 It’s important to understand that the published cost of college is often not what students will actually pay.
 As a result, your savings strategy should factor in every potential source of funding available, including: